EthicsCodes/hackers-ethic/CoE.md

 # Code of Ethics

-Welcome to our Hacker Code of Ethics, outlining the core values guiding our conduct and decisions, anchored in respect for individual rights and collaborative integrity.
-This is a living document, open to updates that align with these ethical principles and enhance our common understanding.
+Welcome to our Hacker Code of Ethics, outlining the core values guiding our conduct and decisions; placing individual rights and the continuity of collaboration at the foundation.

+This framework is amenable to revisions which align with its aims and enhance our common understanding.

 ## Hackers' Ethos

-We commit to guiding our collaborative efforts and individual contributions with respect, autonomy, integrity, openness, and pragmatism.
+We resolve to guide our collaborative efforts and individual contributions with respect, autonomy, integrity, and pragmatism.

-Meticulously crafting transparent processes and tools, we safeguard these values, nurturing a community where innovation and mutual respect flourish.
+Meticulously crafting processes and tools that adhere to our ethical standards, we safeguard our project in goodwill through innovation.

-We welcome all who share this vision, uniting in our pursuit of joint progress and individual freedom.
+We welcome all who embrace this vision, uniting in our pursuit of joint progress and individual freedom.

 ## Hacker's Bond

 I pledge to uphold this Ethic, committing to think freely and recognizing these tenets and Ethos as essential for productive cooperation and collective success.

-I dedicate myself to advancing the project, the well-being of its participants, and my own skills and knowledge, enacting these values in all my interactions.
+I dedicate myself to advancing the project, the well-being of its participants, and my own skills and knowledge, enacting this bond in all my interactions.

 ## Tenets